beegee-tokyo/DHTesp/README.md

 -----
 _**`void setup(uint8_t pin, DHT_MODEL_t model=AUTO_DETECT);`**_
 - Call to initialize the interface, define the GPIO pin to which the sensor is connected and define the sensor type.
 Valid sensor types are:
-    - AUTO_DETECT     Try to detect which sensor is connected
+    - AUTO_DETECT     Try to detect which sensor is connected (default if 2nd parameter is not used)
     - DHT11
     - DHT22
     - AM2302          Packaged DHT22
     - RHT03           Equivalent to DHT22
-- WARNING: Autodetect does not work reliable. use e.g setup(pin, DHTesp::DHT11) or e.g. setup(pin, DHTesp::RHT03) instead
 _**`void resetTimer();`**_
 - Reset last time the sensor was read